Creating A New Retail Display?

 8. Utilize Digital Printing

-Creating a custom retail display and bringing it to market is now less expensive than it has ever been.
+Creating a custom retail display and bringing it to market is now more affordable than ever.
 Digital Printing gives you the flexibility to quickly prototype, adjust your messaging, and change with the marketplace.

 First, let’s talk about designs.
-So many brands take a one-size-fits-all approach to their retail displays, and that’s because they’re using traditional methods.
+Many brands adopt a one-size-fits-all approach to their retail displays, mainly because they rely on traditional methods.

 Imagine creating a single dieline, but multiple graphic options.
 More displays + more products = more sales.
-By refreshing your look at retail every few months, you’ll sell more products.
+By refreshing your retail look every few months, you’ll sell more products.

-Next compare the tooling costs.
-When you want to create a retail display, other printing methods need several weeks in lead time, and the up front costs to create printing plates.
-That means before you get your first display, you need a bigger upfront budget.
+Next, compare the tooling costs.
+When you want to create a retail display, other printing methods require several weeks of lead time and upfront costs to make printing plates.
+That means you need a bigger upfront budget before you get your first display.

 These are one-time costs, and can discourage many brands from creating alternate designs.
 Imagine if you didn’t need to factor those into your budget?
 Where else could that money go?